lindleyw/autonav/readme.txt

 The 'subpages' prefix may be overridden by the 'class' parameter or on the administration screen.

+= What custom fields will AutoNav use? =

+These are described in detail in other FAQ entries:

+   * subpage_thumb: Set to a URL (http://example.com/image.jpg or
+     https://...)  or to a path relative to your uploads directory
+   * subpage_title: Overrides the title of a page or post
+   * subpage_excerpt: Overrides the excerpt of a page or post

 = I updated the plugin, but the new parameters are not recognized. =

 Go through the Autonav Options on the Wordpress administration screen